myb513/Machine-Learning-study/paper/paper.md

 just ctrl c the text and ctrl v!

-and i will make you stronger..
+then i will make you stronger..

 ```